zaydek/recommended-eslint-prettier-react-compiler/README.md

 ---

 Questions?
-Check the `CONTEXT/` docs or [open an issue](https://github.com/zaydek/recommended-eslint-prettier-react-compiler/issues).
+Check the `CONTEXT/` docs.